sulaiman013/powerbi-expert-app/SETUP.md

-# Power BI MCP Server V3 - Complete Setup Guide
+# Power BI Expert Webapp - Complete Setup Guide

-This guide walks you through setting up Power BI MCP Server V3 from scratch.
+This guide walks you through setting up Power BI Expert Webapp from scratch.
 Follow the steps in order for a smooth installation.

 ---